 We recommend the Ring Alarm Security System paired with an Amazon Echo Show 5 as a strong base for getting the most out of your Alexa Guard system.
 The basic Ring package listed below is the cheaper of the Alexa Guard security system options, and you can always add on additional components as you go.
 Amazon also owns Ring, and some may find it to be more tightly integrated into the Alexa experience.
 Plus, you can purchase the entire system (and monitoring service) directly through Amazon.

 An inexpensive Alexa guardian

 With Ring, you can secure your home with an affordable and fully-functional security system.
 This 5-piece kit comes with a base station, contact sensor, motion detector, keypad, and range extender, and you can always add more modules as needed.
-You can ask Alexa to arm, disarm, and check the status of your system, and there is the option of adding 24/7 professional monitoring for $10/month.
+You can ask Alexa to arm, disarm, and check your system's status, and there is the option of adding 24/7 professional monitoring for $10/month.

 If you are an ADT customer and prefer their service, you can sign up for an ADT Command with Alexa Guard bundle on ADT's website.
 This package includes a video doorbell, smart bulbs, sensors, and a 3rd Generation Echo Dot for around $250 (not including monitoring and other associated fees).